InstituteOfAnalyticsUSA/RVisualization/README.md

 # RVisualization
-Introduction to R programming and Visualization
+Introduction to R programming and Visualization - A student notebook